evanca/quick-portfolio/Projects/project1_486/README.md

 Similarly, the polluting facilities dataset was split into major and minor sites based on the expected impact that those sites could have on the watersheds that they discharge into.
 I used these classifications to categorize the symbology for the shapefile, representing the major polluters with large red dots and the minor polluters with much smaller light blue dots.
 I kept the minor sites in despite removing the non-brownfield sites earlier as I felt that the minor sites were a better representation of urban pollution overall than the non-brownfield sites.
 If I was examining a smaller area of Maryland, I would likely include both.

+The total phosphorus data provided many potential variables to base graduated symbolism on, allowing me to control for area (load vs yield), position in the larger watershed (accumulated vs incremental values), loss due to transport (delivered vs non-delivered) and even land use type (rural, urban, from manure, etc.).
+I found that assigning color based on the catchment's Delivered Incrimental Load of Urban Area Phosphorus (DINCL_S2) best isolated the desired factor (urban phosphorus) and showed a very clear relationship between the locations of elevated phosphorus load from urban land use and the locations of the polluting facilities.